 Cult of the bee goddess

-🐝 Bees were connected to the divine due to their ability to predict the weather or events, the healing properties and uses of honey, and the (incorrectly assumed) role of queen bees as virginal mothers, able to reproduce without sexual fertilisation.
-At Ephesus, the fusion of the archaic pre-existing great mother goddess with the Hellenic Artemis resulted in a chaste mother goddess who was, conversely, associated with fertility and childbirth.
+⚡️Bees were connected to the divine due to their ability to predict the weather or events, the healing properties and uses of honey, and the (incorrectly assumed) role of queen bees as virginal mothers, able to reproduce without sexual fertilisation.

-🍯 "There is this very long association between bees and prophecy, and in fact, there's a type of incense that you make from fermented honey," Dr Ionescu said.
-"And the prophetess at Delphi, would use that as incense to help her create the prophecy to contact the divine, which is of course Apollo at Delphi, which interesting, he is also the brother of Artemis."
+🍯 "There is this very long association between bees and prophecy, and in fact, there's a type of incense that you make from fermented honey," Dr Ionescu told The Ancients podcast (link below).
+"And the prophetess at Delphi, would use that as incense to help her create the prophecy to contact the divine.”

 Artemis of Ephesus: The Great Mother Goddess |